yoyo922/website-test-focus21/README.txt

 # website-focus21
 website test for focus21

-Hi these webapges are what I managed to learn from 2-3 days of researching html/css/javaScript.
+Hi these webpages are what I managed to learn from 2-3 days of researching html/css/javaScript.
 Feedback would be appreciated.

 Author Yong(Peter) Zhou
 2016-04-28